Corporate Governance

 Closed Group of Shareholders

-Four foundations (Bertelsmann Stiftung, Reinhard Mohn Stiftung, BVG-Familienstiftung, BVG-Stiftung) indirectly hold 80.9 percent of Bertelsmann SE & Co.
-KGaA shares, with the remaining 19.1 percent held indirectly by the Mohn family.
+80.9 percent of the capital shares in Bertelsmann SE & Co.
+KGaA are held indirectly by foundations (Bertelsmann Stiftung, Reinhard Mohn Stiftung, BVG-Familienstiftung, BVG-Stiftung), and 19.1 percent are held indirectly by the Mohn family.
 Bertelsmann Verwaltungsgesellschaft (BVG) controls all voting rights at the General Meetings of Bertelsmann SE & Co.
 KGaA and Bertelsmann Management SE.
 BVG is responsible for upholding the interests of the foundations invested in Bertelsmann and of the Mohn family as indirect shareholders in Bertelsmann SE & Co.
 KGaA, as well as ensuring the continuity of the company’s management and Bertelsmann’s corporate culture.
 BVG is controlled by a steering committee composed of three representatives of the Mohn family and three additional non-family members.

 Corporate Management

 Transparent structures and clear decision-making processes are characteristic for Bertelsmann’s corporate management.
-The general partner, Bertelsmann Management SE, represented by its Executive Board, is responsible for independently managing the company.
-Its duties consist of determining the corporate objectives, the strategic direction of the Group, Group management, management training, and corporate planning and financing.
+The general partner, Bertelsmann Management SE, represented by its Executive Board, is responsible for independently managing the Group.
+Its duties consist of determining the corporate objectives, the strategic direction of the Group, management training, corporate planning, financing and management.
 Bertelsmann is committed to fulfilling its corporate responsibility and pursues high standards in this regard.
 To this end, Bertelsmann defines Group-wide ESG (environmental, social, governance) goals and incorporates them into management and decision-making processes.

 The Bertelsmann SE & Co.
 KGaA and Bertelsmann Management SE shareholders exercise their rights and vote at the respective General Meetings.
 The General Meetings vote on matters such as amendments to the articles of association and the distribution of profit, and elect the members of the respective Supervisory Boards.